Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 f) a + b + d;

-g) All answers are correct.
+g) all answers are correct.

 a) the tree layer is formed by one species;

-d) shrubs are absent and poorly developed;
+d) there are no and poorly developed shrubs;

 e) growing conditions for most species are unfavorable;